obrigg/DevNet_Create_2018/README.md

  - config.py - configuration file that includes account usernames and passwords
  - eem_cli_config.txt - cli configuration for the CSR1000V router that will be used during the workshop
  - save_base_config.py - script to establish the baseline configuration
- - netconf_restconf.py - demonstrate how to manage the IOS XE device from Guest Shell using NETCONF and RESTCONF
  - config_change.py - application code
  - the workshop PowerPoint Presentation